 International Baccalaureate (IB)

-Results based on scores required for entry into UNSW in 2019 and are only applicable if the Diploma has been completed.
+Results based on scores required for entry into UNSW and are only applicable if the Diploma has been completed.
 Students currently attempting the IB can apply directly to UNSW or through the Universities Admissions Centre (UAC).
 For more details, visit www.uac.edu.au

 Entry requirements can vary depending upon the number of AL subjects chosen.
 Table based on four Advanced Level subjects where A=7, A-=6, B+=5, B=4, B-=3, C+=2, C=1.

 Ontario Secondary School Diploma based on overall average score including best six university preparation courses or university/college preparation courses, including English (ENG4U).

 Awarded by CBSE, overall grade in best four externally examined subjects where A1=5, A2=4.5, B1=3.5, B2=3, C1=2, C2=1.5, D1=1, D2=0.5.

 Awarded by ICSE, overall average on best four externally examined subjects